SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/02-data-structures/06-graph/01-introduction-to-graph.md

 ```

 Right now we have only created a node but we didn't create a relationship between them.

-Create two dimensional array attribtue called **adjMatrix**.
+5. To connect the nodes to each other, create two dimensional array attribtue called **adjMatrix**.
 And in the constructor we have initialized the array with the size of nodes length.

 ```java
 class Graph {